 For those who couldn’t attend the event in person, here are a few of Mel’s key takeaways.

 Words by Mel Kettle, Communication Strategist

-As 2023 wraps up, it’s a great opportunity to review and reflect on the past 12 months.
+As 2024 starts, it’s a great opportunity to review and reflect on the past 12 months.
 Before you dive headfirst into the new year, hit pause and give yourself time to refresh and refocus your goals and action plans.

 If you are unsure where to start, I’ve put together a step by step guide to nailing your communication strategy.